raspdevpy/ccdoc/guide/Trigger/serverboost.md

 # Server Boost Trigger

 ## Basic Information
-This trigger, will only trigger if someone boosted or removed the boost from your server
+This trigger will only trigger if someone boosted or removed the boost from your server

 ## Syntax
 the trigger value should be `add/remove`

-`add`: for trigger only if someone boosted
+`add`: to trigger only if someone boosted\
-`remove`: for trigger only if someone removed the boost
+`remove`: to trigger only if someone removed the boost

 if you leave it blank, it will trigger for both